marqo-ai/getting_started_marqo_cloud/README.md

 ### Number of shards, replicas, and pods

 This will configure how many instances of the storage and inference classes will be created.
 Each shard is an instance of your storage type and will multiply the cost of the storage type by each shard.
-Each replica will contain all your shards and thus multiplies the cost of all your shards.
+Each replica will contain all of your shards and thus multiplies the cost of all of your shards.
 Replicas increase availability and also reduce latency as the search traffic can be balanced across your replicas.
 For production applications at least one replicas is recommended.

 The number of inference pods will multiply the cost of your inference pod type by the number of pods.
 This will increase the speed of indexing and searching as the load can be balanced across your pods.
-You can scale down to zero to remove your inference costs however you index cannot be accessed programmatically while there are no inference pods.
+You can scale down to zero to remove your inference costs however your index cannot be accessed programmatically while there are no inference pods.
 A higher number of inference pods will help in applications with high request concurrency.
 For many applications one or two pods will be sufficient.

 ### Advanced details